 If you weren’t a schizophrenic when you entered, the likelihood of becoming one once on the inside is great due to the high doses of neuroleptic drugs given in preference to non-drug based treatments such as therapy.

 In a society that doesn’t equate religion as a way of life.
 Moreover, it’s insensitive and ignorant towards any cultural and religious practices other than its own.
 Hence, a process of ‘imprisoning of the mind’ occurs among some groups increasing reactions of depression and anger.

-Many writers have highlighted that this stems from a racial stereotyping and cultural imperialism adopted by mental health professionals amongst a people who have become increasingly emotionally disabled due to the sterile environment.
+Many writers have highlighted that this stems from a racial stereotyping and cultural imperialism adopted by mental health professionals amongst people who have become increasingly emotionally disabled due to the sterile environment.
 (Hussein p.1).

-This in reality isn’t surprising, as modern psychology has largely been dependent on a tradition that divorces the importance of the soul from the social being.
+This, in reality, isn’t surprising, as modern psychology has largely been dependent on a tradition that divorces the importance of the soul from the social being.